ebeshero/DHClass-Hub/Assignments/QGIS/qgis_2.md

 That’s because, right now, it’s styling each of those vectors as single points, not vectors.

-Right click on the wind vector layer and click on “Properties…” Then go to the “Sybmology” tab.
+Right click on the wind vector layer and click on “Properties…” Then go to the “Symbology” tab.

 Click on “Single Symbol” at the top of the window and select “Graduated” from the resulting menu.

 ![](qgis_2/Screen%20Shot%202020-03-22%20at%204.21.29%20PM.png)

-Now, select “wind speed” (or whatever you named the wind speed column) as the “Column,” by clicking the drop-down menu arrow button on the right-hand side of the window and selecting the “wind speed” field from the resulting list.
+Now, select “wind speed” (or whatever you named the wind speed column) as the “Column” (or “Value”) by clicking the drop-down menu arrow button on the right-hand side of the window and selecting the “wind speed” field from the resulting list.

 ![](qgis_2/Screen%20Shot%202020-03-22%20at%204.36.27%20PM.png)